Priyanka-2468/Kalvium_task/README.md

 # Lok Sabha Analysis
-This report gives a comprehensive analysis of political seat allocations across states in India, primarily based on a dataset comprising 35 entries.
-The dataset includes information on states, triumphing events, and total seats won.
-Key insights from the evaluation screen that there aren't any missing values within the dataset, with states distributed throughout 35 unique entries.
-The precis facts for general seats display an average of 15.4 seats per nation, with Uttar Pradesh recording the maximum seats of eighty gained by using the Samajwadi party - SP, even as Andaman & Nicobar Islands noticed the minimal of one seat gained by using the Bhartiya Janata birthday celebration - BJP.
-The Bhartiya Janata party - BJP emerges as the main party with 206 seats national, observed by means of Indian country wide Congress - INC with 87 seats and Samajwadi birthday party - SP with 80 seats.
-The share evaluation well-known shows that BJP holds 38.22% of overall seats, emphasizing its dominant role. visible representations such as bar charts and pie charts in addition illustrate the distribution and percent of seats amongst main parties. primarily based on these findings, strategic guidelines include that specialize in states of historic strength, tailor-made campaign strategies, and exploring coalition possibilities to enhance seat share in aggressive states.
-This analysis serves as a foundation for knowledgeable selection- making and future political strategies in India.
+This report provides a detailed analysis of political seat distributions across Indian states, based on a dataset of 35 entries.
+The dataset encompasses information on states, victorious parties, and total seats won.
+Key findings indicate that there are no missing values within the dataset, with 35 distinct state entries.
+Summary statistics for total seats reveal an average of 15.4 seats per state.
+Uttar Pradesh has the highest number of seats, with 80 secured by the Samajwadi Party (SP), while Andaman & Nicobar Islands recorded the lowest with just one seat won by the Bharatiya Janata Party (BJP).
+The Bharatiya Janata Party (BJP) leads with a total of 206 seats nationwide, followed by the Indian National Congress (INC) with 87 seats and the Samajwadi Party (SP) with 80 seats.
+Percentage analysis shows that the BJP holds 38.22% of the total seats, underscoring its dominant position.
+Visual representations, such as bar charts and pie charts, further depict the distribution and percentage of seats among the major parties.
+Based on these findings, strategic recommendations include focusing on states of historical strength, implementing tailored campaign strategies, and exploring coalition opportunities to enhance seat shares in competitive states.
+This analysis provides a foundation for informed decision-making and future political strategies in India.